Lahore, Pakistan Thursday, 2:47 PM Local Time

 "Of course," Francis replied smoothly.
 "Do you think she knows?"

-“She doesn’t have the slightest clue,” Victor said.
+"She doesn't have the slightest clue," Victor kept his expression neutral.

 "And what if she figures it out?"